Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 where $\alpha$ is a factor that captures the overlap of the driving motions with the frequency and angular dependence (quadrupolar in the case of GW-emitting modes) of the excited mode.
 This factor is likely not too far below unity for large-scale driving motions.
 Relating the mode energy to the strain and energy of the emitted GWs leads to the estimate

 for the total GW energy $E_\mathrm{GW}$ in terms of $\tau$, $\mathrm{Ma}$, and the time-integrated turbulent luminosity \citep{powell_19}.
 Among the various factors, the $E_\mathrm{turb}$ is mostly responsible for the progenitor dependence of the radiated GW energy.
 Systematic studies based on 3D explosion models suggest that the total GW emission roughly scales with the time-integrated turbulent luminosity in the \emph{gain region} with an effective power law of $h\propto E_\mathrm{turb}^{1.88}$ \citep{radice_19}.
-Strictly speaking, such a scaling with the time-integrated turbulent luminosity only suggests that the bulk of the GW emission comes from excitation of PNS oscillation by motions in the gain region (though this may be the primary question of interest from the observational point of view anyway).
+Strictly speaking, such a scaling with the time-integrated turbulent luminosity only suggests that the bulk of the GW emission comes from excitation of proto-neutron star oscillation by motions in the gain region (though this may be the primary question of interest from the observational point of view anyway).
 Furthermore, scaling relations based on analytic theory for mode excitation tend to give relatively similar estimates for excitation by motions in the gain region (with high Mach number, but lower energy) and by proto-neutron star convection (with low Mach number and higher energy).
 Thus, a synoptic view of the evidence related to the driving of oscillation modes remains necessary; no single analysis approach provides a definitive answer on its own.

 Independent of the details of mode excitation, the growing number of 3D simulations has revealed a general trend towards stronger GW signals from more massive stars, and towards stronger signals from exploding ones than from non-exploding ones \citep{radice_19}.
 This effectively confirms the trend already anticipated by 2D simulations \citep{mueller_13,yakunin_16}, though the predicted amplitudes in 3D are generally lower than in 2D.
+The theory of mode excitation naturally explains this empirical dependence.
+More massive progenitors tend to be characterized by higher accretion rates and longer accretion.
+Higher accretion rates imply stronger neutrino emission, stronger neutrino heating, and also generally a higher luminosity, which roughly balances neutrino heating under steady-state conditions in the pre-explosion phase \citep{murphy_12,mueller_15a}.

+Similarly, several factors increase the GW emission if a progenitor evolves toward shock revival.
+Shock expansion increases the mass in the gain region and hence the neutrino heating and $L_\mathrm{turb}$.
+The Mach number also increases toward the transition to runaway shock expansion \citep{mueller_15a}.
+Because of the critical influence of neutrino heating on the high-frequency GW emission, there may also be a dependence of the high-frequency signal on the EoS, with softer EoSs favoring stronger GW emission \citep{marek_08} aside from providing stronger heating and generally more favorable conditions for explosion \citep{janka_12b,suwa_13,yasin_20}.